 Shop is Shopify’s mobile app solution that allows your customers to purchase your products from a mobile application.
 It offers local filters to identify local businesses currently offering certain sales features, such as shipping, pick-up, return policies, accelerated checkout using Shop Pay, package tracking, and personalized customer recommendations.
 It is available for both iOS and Android mobile devices.

 With Shopify Payments, businesses that sell globally have the ability to sell in multiple currencies and receive payments in their local currency.
 This means that customers can view your products at local prices based on their location.
 You also have the ability to manage the currencies available for your customers from the time they view your product until they reach checkout.

 Note: This feature is only available for higher Shopify plan users.

 Fraud Protect is Shopify Payments’ fraud and risk management feature, which you can assign per transaction for a specific fee.
 This provides your small business with guaranteed protection against fraudulent sales, covers you from any incidental fees arising from chargebacks, and manages the chargeback process on your behalf.

 For larger businesses, this service includes an additional function that streamlines your order fulfillment process by monitoring each sale and providing you with notifications on every protected transaction from your Shopify dashboard.

-What Users Think of Shopify Payments
+What Users Say in Shopify Payments Reviews

 There are no available user reviews exclusively for Shopify Payments, but you’ll find a number of comments about its payment processing service included in Shopify reviews for both the ecommerce platform and POS front.
 You can find this in our reviews of Shopify ecommerce platform and Shopify POS.